MCP runtime authorization

 Unverified tool definitions

 The server defines the tool schema and description.
-A malicious server can inject misleading descriptions that trick the LLM into unsafe actions.
+A malicious server can inject misleading descriptions that trick the LLM into destructive actions.

 Real MCP attack vectors